Documentation

 });

-The render field accepts a function, a built-in template name ('default-list', 'default-table', 'default-detail', 'default-json'), or a template spec with hooks.
+The render field accepts a function (like above), a built-in template name ('default-list', 'default-table', 'default-detail', 'default-json'), or a template spec with hooks.

 typescript